 Innovative and cool.
 I prefer the black-pickup version, but the clear pickups are good too.
 Plus, this is the Green Day bass.

-At one time, the biggest complaints some bassists had with the Spector bass was weight (full maple which indeed is a very dense tone wood, then coupled with a brass bridge.
-The other common complaint was that the brightness tone from the maple combined with active EMG pickups produced an aggressive tone.
-It is no wonder that the vast majority of bass players back in the day found the aggressive tone as a positive because the music style they were playing were more or less was also aggressive.
-Fast forward to today and Spector now offers more options to choose from. including various price points as well as choice of tone woods, pickups, preamps as well as body.
-So with these additional options, players who were having issues with the weight and/or aggressive tone now have many options to choose from!
+At one time, the biggest complaints some bassists had with the Spector bass were its weight (full maple, which indeed is a very dense tone wood, then coupled with a brass bridge) and its aggressive tone from the combination of maple and active EMG pickups.
+It's no wonder that the vast majority of bass players back in the day found the aggressive tone positive because the music style they were playing was also aggressive.
+Fast forward to today, and Spector now offers more options to choose from, including various price points as well as choices of tone woods, pickups, preamps, and bodies.
+So, with these additional options, players who were having issues with the weight and/or aggressive tone now have many options to choose from!

-I've owned and played 'em all.
-The absolute best Rock bass is the Stingray.
+I've owned and played them all.
+The absolute best rock bass is the Stingray.
 No bass on the planet has more teeth than this monster!
-I also love Jazz and P basses but if I only played one guitar for the rest of my life my Music Man would win hands down.
+I also love Jazz and P basses, but if I only played one guitar for the rest of my life, my Music Man would win hands down.